 - Coefficient of Restitution

 Dwell time is the length of time the ball stays on the strings.
-Coefficient of restitution is the measure of the elasticity of the collision between the ball and the racquet (a higher COR means more elasticity (livliness).
+The coefficient of restitution measures the elasticity of the collision between the ball and the racquet (a higher COR means more elasticity (liveliness).